Heartless (Kanye West song): Background and recording

 West premiered "Heartless" with a performance at the 2008 Democratic National Convention (DNC) in August, before he confirmed its release as the album's second single at a concert of rapper T.I. on October 5.
 A snippet of the song experienced an internet leak on October 12, 2008.
 Three days later, West posted a full unmastered version of the song on his blog for download and streaming, blogging that he had "no words".
 Alongside the post, he shared photographs of fuzzy faced, nude models that had been displayed at a listening party for 808s & Heartbreak on October 14, 2008.
-"Heartless" was eventually released as a single on October 28, before West shared a newly mixed and mastered version to his blog on November 8, 2008 for download and streaming.
+"Heartless" was eventually released as a single on October 28, before West shared a newly mixed and mastered version to his blog on November 8, 2008, for download and streaming.
 West simultaneously called for the attention of DJs, requesting them to play the new version instead.
-Outside of the song, West does not rap at all on the album, though rap features are contributed to "Amazing" and "See You in My Nightmares" by Lil Wayne and Young Jeezy, respectively.
+Outside of the song, West does not rap at all on the album, though rap features are contributed to "Amazing" and "See You in My Nightmares" by Young Jeezy and Lil Wayne, respectively.
 In an interview with Kiss FM, West revealed that "Heartless" was one of the first two tracks that he created once he went "into album mode" after the success of his third studio album Graduation (2007).
 The song was recorded during the three week period that West worked on the entirety of 808s & Heartbreak in 2008.
 Seeking out a minimalist direction sonically, West directed his team to bring unique drum machines to Avex Recording Studio.
 They were sampled and reprogrammed into West's Roland TR-808 drum machine at the studio.